-(3 /0/ 3) Prequisite: MUSC 2302, MUSC 2402, MUSC 2502.
-Prequisite: Passing the MUSC 2600: Applied Music level-change jury examination
+Prerequisite: MUSC 2302, MUSC 2402, MUSC 2502 and passing the MUSC 2600: Applied Music level-change jury examination

 A study of the fundamentals of conducting instrumental and choral ensembles including baton techniques, interpretation leadership, score analysis, and repertoire.
 Students have the opportunity to conduct small and large ensembles.
 A Writing Across the Curriculum (WAC) course.